Exove/local-docker-generic/README.md

 # Generic LAMP local dev for Docker

 This is a lihgtweight LAMP stack for local development on Docker for Mac.
 Total download size of the images is less than 200 MB.
-There's no need to build any container images locally as al images are build in Docker Hub.
+There's no need to build any container images locally as all images are build in Docker Hub.
 Fast and simple set up.

 ## Requrements